streamingfast/substreams/docs/new/getting-started/evm/evm-first-sps.md

 The previous command deploys the subgraph to the local Graph Node.
 You can now go back to the logs of the local Graph Node and check out the subgraph indexing.

-In a production environment, you will publish your subgraph to the [The Graph decentralized network](https://thegraph.com/docs/en/publishing/publishing-a-subgraph/) (note that The Graph Studio, the hosted testing environment, is not supported for Injective).
+In a production environment, you will publish your subgraph to the [The Graph decentralized network](https://thegraph.com/docs/en/publishing/publishing-a-subgraph/) (note for EVM chains you can also use The Graph Studio).